dlang-community/DCD/README.md

 # Added LSP support

-> **⚠️ Work in progress.** The LSP mode is functional (completion, hover,
+> **Status.** The core feature set works and is covered by automated tests
-> go-to-definition, references, signature help, document symbols, and inlay
+> (completion, hover, go-to-definition, references, signature help, document
-> hints all work) but still under active development.
-It is not yet
+> symbols, inlay hints, automatic import-path detection).
+Not yet implemented:
+> incremental document sync, `workspace/symbol`, rename, formatting, and
-> feature-complete compared to the classic socket mode.
+> `completionItem/resolve`.
+The semantic engine is shared with the classic
+> socket mode, so engine-level limitations are identical.

 The server now speaks the
 [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)